Fire safety and fire risk assessment

 Once you have reduced the fire risk as far as is practical, you should assess any remaining risks that can't be removed and manage these with appropriate fire safety measures.

-- record significant findings and action taken - this is a legal requirement if you have more than five employees
+- record significant findings from your fire risk assessment and the action or actions you have taken - this is a legal requirement if you have more than five employees

-- inform and instruct relevant people, and co-operate and co-ordinate with others to ensure fire safety
+- inform and instruct the appropriate persons, and co-operate and co-ordinate with others to ensure fire safety

-You should keep the fire risk assessment under regular review and revise it where necessary.
-See record, review and revise your fire safety plans.
+You should keep the fire risk assessment under regular review and revise it where necessary, especially if any significant changes have been made to your business premises.
+See fire safety: record, review and revise.